 English language tests can be found here.

-For the best preparation, use all the information your recruiting employer have given you to choose the correct JobTestPrep product.
+For the best preparation, use all the information your recruiting employer has given you to choose the correct JobTestPrep product.

 |Verbal Reasoning Info||Verbal Critical Reasoning||True/False Questions|